-So with 2 days in Bacolod, we challenged ourselves to visit as many places and eat as much as we could.
+So with 2 days in Bacolod, we challenged ourselves to visit as many places and eat as much as possible.
 The moment I arrived, my friend was already waiting for me so we could start exploring.
-I arrived early morning, went to the hotel, left my bag at the reception and off we went to our first destination.
+I arrived early morning, went to the hotel, left my bag at the reception, and off we went to our first destination.

 1. MAMBUKAL RESORT

 An hour away by bus from the City of Bacolod, in the town of Mambukal, you will find Mambukal Resort which for me is like a nature resort because it was so lush and you felt as though you were in the middle of the forest.
-If the weather is good, tourists can also explore the 7 waterfalls around Mambukal Resort but since it rained, we were not allowed to for our own safety.
+If the weather is good, tourists can also explore the 7 waterfalls around Mambukal Resort, but we were not allowed to for our own safety since it rained.